xpire/cs3900-project/readme.txt

 ============================================================================
 (Build) First time setup
-    - NOTE: Only required to be executed once at the start.
+    - NOTE: Only required to be executed once when setting the project.
 ============================================================================
 # CONTEXT:
     - The backend requires 2 pieces of authentication secret files in